katooshka/sqlex/README.md

 # sqlex

-This repo contains solutions to the exercises, presented on the website http://www.sql-ex.com.
+This repo contains solutions to the exercises presented on the website http://www.sql-ex.com.
 These are SQL statements for retrieval or modification of specific data.

 *Topics covered by the exercises:*